-Documentation and demos: Limited (work in progress) documentation, but great examples covering most use cases can be found here.
+- Documentation and demos: limited documentation, but great examples covering most use cases can be found here

 While the functionality is limited, it does allow for click / hover interaction, custom markers, and event interaction.

-Documentation and demos: The documentation covers all functionality.
-There are coding examples that are part of the Git repo, but I did not find any demos online.
-The documentation and coding examples can be found here.
+- Documentation and demos: the documentation covers all functionality.
+There are coding examples that are part of the Git repository, but I did not find any demos online.
+The documentation and coding examples can be found here

-Takeaways: This is an excellent solution if your project requires free open source alternatives such as Open Street Maps, but it does not bind you to any mapping solution.
+This is an excellent solution if your project requires free open source alternatives such as Open Street Maps, but it does not bind you to any single mapping solution.